There is a massive difference between knowing you need help with your digital strategy and knowing how to fill that all-important void.

 [ ] Have they given you a schedule for when they will report progress and the important metrics to you?

-These are all table stakes for a marketing proposal, in my opinion.
+These are all table stakes for a marketing proposal.

 Notice there was no mention of design.
 Design absolutely matters but it can also distract from subpar services.